 This season we will be returning to the Lofoten Islands, within the Arctic Circle of Norway.
 This destination has been on our radar for some time now, and should be on any discerning skiers tick list.
 Northern Norway harbours two of the most famous ski destinations; the Lofoten Islands (or Magic Isles), and the Lyngen Peninsula.

 The Lofoten Islands

 The mountains here rise up to 1100m directly from the sea, with highest peak being Higravstinden 1146m.
-Although slightly lower than the mainland peaks, there is much to interest the skier with open slopes, broad couloirs, narrow chutes and open birch forest, all in some interesting rock architecture.
+Most ski peaks are below 900m and there is much to interest the skier with open slopes, broad couloirs and narrow chutes, all in some interesting rock architecture.
 The area is also a popular rock climbing area in the spring and early summer, where many of the jagged peaks can be reached by rock climbing.

 Here in the Arctic Circle the snow conditions are reliable, allowing you to ski from the summit to the sea in many cases.
 The weather can be unsettled with storm cycles resulting in plenty of fresh snow.
 Combine this with varied terrain and you have the ideal location for an interesting trip to suit most levels of ski tourer.
 In April there is often the opportunity to ski powder if the conditions dictate.

 Skiing in the Lofoten Islands is a unique experience.
 The area is most famous for it's dramatic scenery, the vibrant fishing industry and the northern lights.
 We travel by road capitalising on the excellent road network and bridges linking the islands and fjords of the region.
 This allows great flexibility to make best use of the prevailing weather or simply to make ascents on the different islands that make up the Lofoten Islands.